Big-Life-Lab/recodeflow/README.md

 - `cchsflow` is a package that harmonizes variables across cycles of the Canadian Community Health Survey (CCHS). cchsflow is [published](https://big-life-lab.github.io/cchsflow/index.html).

-- `raiflow` is a package that will harmonize variables within the Resident Assessments Instruments (RAI) from various sources: Canada's Continuing Care Reporting System (CCRS), and Ontario's Resident Assessment Instrutment for Home Care (RAI-HC). `raiflow` is currently underdevelopment.
+- `raiflow` is a package that will harmonize variables within the Resident Assessments Instruments (RAI) from various sources: Canada's Continuing Care Reporting System (CCRS) and Ontario's Resident Assessment Instrutment for Home Care (RAI-HC). `raiflow` is currently underdevelopment.

 # Roadmap